Hôtel Lutetia: World War II

-In the late 1930s, the Lutetia was a frequent gathering place for the anti-Nazi German exiles, among them Heinrich Mann, Willi Mutzner and the young Willi Brandt.
-In the Nazi regime's propaganda of the time, these exiles were called disparagingly "The Lutetia Crowd".
+In the late 1930s, the Lutetia was a frequent gathering place for anti-Nazi German exiles, among them Heinrich Mann, Willi Mutzner and the young Willy Brandt.
+In the Nazi regime's propaganda of the time, these exiles were disparagingly called "The Lutetia Crowd".

 The war began in September 1939, and numerous refugees fled to Paris from conflict areas and places occupied by German forces.
 The Lutetia attempted to accommodate as many as possible.
 Because of its reputation, it was filled with a number of displaced artists and musicians.
 However, the French government evacuated Paris beginning June 14, 1940 and the Germans entered and occupied the city.
 A number of the Lutetia's residents escaped; others were captured by the Germans.
-The hotel itself was requisitioned by the Abwehr (counter-espionage), and used to house, feed, and entertain the officers in command of the occupation, such as Alfred Toepfer and the French collaborator Rudy de Mérode.
+The hotel itself was requisitioned by the Abwehr (counter-espionage), and used to house, feed, and entertain German officers such as Alfred Toepfer and the French collaborator Rudy de Mérode.

-When Paris was liberated in August 1944, the hotel was abandoned by German troops, and taken over by French and American forces.
-From then until after the end of the war, it was used as a repatriation center for prisoners of war, displaced persons, and returnees from the German concentration camps.
+When Paris was liberated in August 1944, the hotel was abandoned by German troops and taken over by French and American forces.
+From then until after the end of the war, it was used as a repatriation center for prisoners of war, displaced persons, and returnees from German concentration camps.

 Recent history

 As Paris returned to normality, the Lutetia was restored to its previous state as a luxury hotel.
 It was acquired by the Taittinger family in 1955.
 In the late 1980s, designer Sonia Rykiel opened a boutique in the building, and supervised a major redesign intended to recreate the Art Deco style of earlier decades.

 Taittinger's Groupe du Louvre controlled the hotel for many years as part of their Concorde Hotels & Resorts chain.
 Following Taittinger's sale to Starwood Capital in 2005, Starwood sold the Hôtel Lutetia to the Israeli Alrov group in 2010 for 150 Million Euros.
 Alrov closed the hotel in April 2014 for what was planned as a 100-million Euro renovation.
 The building's contents were sold at auction in May 2014.
 It reopened in July 2018, following a $234 million restoration, managed by The Set Hotels group.

+The Mandarin Oriental Hotel Group announced a management contract for the hotel in December 2024.
+The hotel was rebranded as Mandarin Oriental Lutetia, Paris on April 4, 2025.